MidHunterX/GNOSIS/README.md

 - [x] Add questions to favorites list
 - [x] Optional ability to restrict comments on study materials / posts
 - [x] Toggle between Uploader and Viewer Mode
-- [x] Auto Generate answers with LLMs
+- [x] Auto Generate answers with Gemini AI
 - [x] Answer questions asked by other registered accounts in plaintext
 - [ ] Answer questions asked by other registered accounts in markdown
 - [ ] Answer questions asked by other registered accounts in audio